Bio

 I was born in Cambridge, Massachusetts, in 1957, grew up in Arcadia, California, and went away for high school, to the Phillips Exeter Academy.
 Then it was back west, to Stanford University, then back east, to Harvard, where I studied law and public policy.

-After graduating from Harvard Law School in 1982, I joined the Washington office of an international law firm, Cleary, Gottlieb, Steen & Hamilton.
+After graduating from Harvard Law School and the Kennedy School in 1982, I joined the Washington office of an international law firm, Cleary, Gottlieb, Steen & Hamilton.
 In 1986, the firm posted me to Hong Kong, where I lived and worked for three exciting years, mainly on international litigations.
 In 1990, I joined the Securities & Exchange Commission, working for several years in the chairman’s office, writing speeches and congressional testimony, advising on enforcement cases.

 In 1995, I was hired by Fidelity Investments to be their first internal lawyer based in Hong Kong; my work and travels took me throughout Asia, especially to Japan and Taiwan.
 I returned to Washington in 1999, joining Emerging Markets Partnership as an internal lawyer, focused on Asia, eventually rising to be the general counsel of EMP Global, as the firm was known.